horaceg/blog/content/_index.md

 description = ""
 +++

-**Horace Guy** is a machine learning engineer living in Paris, interested in artificial intelligence, programming, society.
+**Horace Guy** is a Data Scientist living in Paris, interested in machine learning, programming, society.

 He writes [blog posts](/posts) in here `:)`.